lanl/LaGriT/docs/pages/docs/read_avs.md

 cell_id_n  cell_data_1 ...  cell_data_n
 </pre>

 This is an Example ASCII UCD File for a single hexahedral cell with 8 nodes.
-Associated with each node is a data value, there are no cell data.
-The first line indicates 8 nodes, 1 cell, 1 scaler attribute for the nodes, no attributes for cell or model.
+The first line header indicates 8 nodes, 1 element, 2 node attributes, 0 element attributes, 0 model attributes.
+In the section where attributes are defined, the first line indicates there are 2 attributes, both scalar.
+After the first attribute line is the list of attribute names along with their type.

 <pre>
-8 1 1 0 0
+8 1 2 0 0
 1 0.000 0.000 1.000
 2 1.000 0.000 1.000
 3 1.000 1.000 1.000